alac/alac.github.io/_posts/2016-10-02-statistical_significance.md

 `Insert Image of Tom Jones`

-It's uh, not unusual to need use data to prove something.

-So, let's do that.
+It's not unusual?
+Prove it.

 There are two major parts to this: